neondatabase/website/content/docs/postgres/query-performance.md

 ## Use connection pooling

 Connection pooling improves performance by minimizing the overhead associated with creating and tearing down database connections.
-Neon uses PgBouncer to offer support for connection pooling, enabling up to 10,000 concurrent connections.
+Neon uses PgBouncer to provide connection pooling support, enabling up to 10,000 concurrent connections.

-Enabling connection pooling in Neon requires adding a `-pooler` option to your Neon connection string (to your Neon hostname), as shown here:
+Enabling connection pooling in Neon requires adding a `-pooler` option to your Neon connection string (to the Neon hostname), as shown here:

 ```plaintext
 postgres://alex:AbC123dEf@ep-cool-darkness-123456-pooler.us-east-2.aws.neon.tech/dbname
 ```

-Alternatively, you can grab a pooled connection string from the **Connection Details** widget in the Neon Dashboard.
+Alternatively, you can grab a pooled connection string from the **Connection Details** widget on the Neon Dashboard.

 For more information about connection pooling in Neon, see [Connection pooling](/docs/connect/connection-pooling).